Biography

 1998 WSOP Main Event Victory

-Nguyen's career would truly take off with his win at the 1998 World Series of Poker (WSOP) Main Event.
-This victory came with a $1 million prize.
+Nguyen's career took off with his win at the 1998 World Series of Poker (WSOP) Main Event, which came with a $1 million prize.
 His performance at the final table was memorable, especially his witty and confident exchanges with his opponent, Kevin McBride.

 WSOP Bracelets and WPT Glory